 Willow Creek Community Church Employment Opportunities

-4 replies on “How to Search for a Christian Ministry Job”
+4 responses to “How to Search for a Christian Ministry Job”

 This is interesting information.
 I have to say though that the job web sites do produce results, and I for one was very surprised by the results.
 We found high quality candidates on ChurchJobs.net, and the Exchange.